 Awakening to Your True Self and Realising Your True Nature

 The most powerful use of self-inquiry is to awaken to your true self and realise your true nature.
-If this is your intention, allow your sense of identity to expand beyond all limitation.
-You may experience your true nature directly, rather than be given a rational understanding or representation.
+For this, allow your sense of identity to expand beyond limitation into a direct experience of your spiritual essence.
+This direct experience of your true nature transcends rational understanding or representation.

 What Follows Self-Inquiry?

-Sometimes, the act of self-inquiry spontaneously transforms and liberates you in certain ways.
-For example, the realisation of your true nature can be like a strike of lightning against the tower of your personality, or a suffusing light that permeates your personality, calling it back to greater truth, spiritual alignment, and greater embodiment of light.
+Sometimes, self-inquiry spontaneously transforms and liberates you.
+The realisation of your true nature can be like a strike of lightning against the tower of your personality, or a suffusing light that permeates your personality, calling it back to greater truth, spiritual alignment, and greater embodiment of light.
 Negative patterns can start to lose their power or even burn away in the light of your self-realisation.

 Other times, your self-inquiry can reveal powerful insights that you need to respond to.
 For example, having identified negative patterns and their origin, you can then work on transforming them positively and integrating them into your personality for greater self-development, authenticity, and wellbeing.
 To learn more about this process, check out How to Release Negative Patterns Effectively.

-Sometimes, your self-inquiry may not seem like it has been successful.
-In this case, it may be that you need to return to self-inquiry another time when you are in a better state of readiness or attunement.
-It could be that your intention needs rephrasing, or it could be that you have indeed received an answer but have not recognised it.
-Sometimes, the response may continue to unfold after your practice is over, and you will be shown the answer later on as things evolve.
+If your self-inquiry feels incomplete, revisit it another time when you are in a better state of readiness or attunement.
+It could be that your intention for self-inquiry needs rephrasing, or it could be that you have indeed received an answer but have not recognised it.
+Sometimes, the response to your self-inquiry intention may continue to unfold after your practice is over, and you will be shown the answer later on as things evolve.